prijacash/kava-development/readme.md

 ```

 If you want a cleaner CLI experience, you can add some script aliases to evm/package.json as seen in the ```scripts``` section.

+# Contract Verification
+Once you have deployed your smart contracts, you can verify them on the [explorer](https://explorer.kava.io/).
+The following guide uses [hardhat](https://hardhat.org/).